How to Unstick a Dog after Mating? – Itsaboutdog

 3. Use lubrication: Apply a water-based lubricant, such as mineral oil or lubricating jelly, to the mating area to help reduce friction.

 5. Seek veterinary assistance: Contact a veterinarian immediately for guidance and professional intervention.
-Attempting to forcibly separate the dogs can cause injury or distress.
+Attempting to separate the dogs forcibly can cause injury or distress.

 Key Takeaway: